 “For many borrowers, dealing with mortgage servicers has meant unwelcome surprises and constantly getting the runaround,” Richard Cordray, the agency’s director, said in an e-mailed statement.
 Cordray is scheduled to explain the new policy at a field hearing in Atlanta today.

 Attorneys general from 49 states concluded a $25 billion settlement with major bank servicers last year that aimed to end abusive servicing practices around foreclosures.
-That agreement, which included only Wells Fargo, Bank of America, JPMorgan Chase & Co., Citigroup Inc. (C) and Ally Financial Inc., didn’t apply to all loans they serviced.
+That agreement, which included only Wells Fargo, Bank of America, JPMorgan Chase & Co., Citigroup Inc. (C:US) and Ally Financial Inc., didn’t apply to all loans they serviced.

 The CFPB’s rule against simultaneous foreclosures and modifications is a turnaround from the bureau’s initial proposal, issued Aug.
 10, which didn’t directly address dual- tracking, according to a senior CFPB official who briefed reporters in advance of the release and asked not to be named.